shubcoder/Shubham_Personal_Projects/README.md

   This project involved making use of publicly available data from the 2021 census to create a population pyramid showing the distributoin of male and female age groups.

 Project 2(Multilinear Regression):
+  This project involved using second hand car data from Kaggle to fit a multi linear regression model, enabling to make predictions for the car price given an entered set of parameters.